sboesebeck/morphium/Morphium Documentation.md

 #### POJO Mapping
 _Morphium_ is capable of mapping standard Java objects (POJOs - plain old java objects) to MongoDB documents and back.
 This should make it possible to seemlessly integrate MongoDB into your application.
 #### Declarative caching

 When working with databases - not only NoSQL ones - you need to consider caching. _Morphium_ integrates transparent declarative caching by entity to your application, if needed.
-Just define your caching needs in the `@Cache` annotation.(fn)
+Just define your caching needs in the `@Cache` annotation.
 The cache uses any JavaCache compatible cache implementation (like EHCache), but provides an own implementation if nothing is specified otherwise.

 There are two kinds of caches: read cache and write cache.